craftablescience/sourcepp/README.md

 (&dagger;) The MDL parser is not complete.
 It is usable in its current state, but it does not currently parse more complex components like animations.
 This parser is still in development.

 (&Dagger;) Currently only VPK creation is supported.

+## Gallery

+A list of projects using the `sourcepp` parser set.
+If you'd like to see your project here, make a PR!

+- [VPKEdit](https://github.com/craftablescience/VPKEdit): An open source MIT-licensed tool that can create, extract from, preview the contents of and write to several pack file formats.
+A CLI application is bundled with the program which replicates the functionality of Valve's `vpk.exe`.
+- [GodotSource](https://github.com/craftablescience/godotsource): A work-in-progress set of bindings to connect the `sourcepp` libraries to Godot.
+Allows GDScript to work with the libraries, and allows Godot to directly load Source engine assets from a user project or from installed Source games.